 - Find a piece of paper, cardboard, or label that you can attach securely to the top of the tray.

 - Set to Manual Mode.
 Disconnect the carousel cable from the back of the printer.
 Set aside the Carousel and the carousel base.
 Startup the printer with the carousel base cable disconnected from the back.
-Also, make sure the Milton Tray is NOT installed when you start up the printer.
+Also, make sure the Custom Tray is NOT installed when you start up the printer.

 - Uncheck Cookie Centering Scan.